joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/trees/README.md

    - What is a benefit of using a balanced binary search tree when looking for data?

+Next, complete the two exercises below this.

-1. Finally, insert the numbers inside of the following array _in order_ using the website linked below.
+1. Insert the numbers inside of the following array _in order_ using the website linked below.
 Before you press the "insert" button, make a guess as to where each number will appear.

    ```js
    [11, 9, 13, 10, 7, 12, 14, 8, 3, 4, 6, 15, 5];